 The bylaw includes 11 key changes designed to enhance the safety of all users on the water within our district, those changes include:

-Lifejackets - required to be worn when the vessel is underway.
+Lifejackets - required to be worn on any vessel, under 6m in length, that's underway.
 For types of lifejackets, see Maritime NZ's website

 Boat names or numbers - all vessels over 4 metres require a name or number.